The State of Girls Golf in USA

 Flynn Golf - VT Max (~5 to 12 Years Old)

-Alternatively, you can custom order either single clubs or a set, with your choice of shaft, grip, length, color etc. The custom order VT Max clubs are assembled based on input that you provide to Flynn Golf when you order, including player specs such as Boy/Girl, Age, Height, Weight, Experience Level, Swing Tempo, Hand Size (a template is provided), Wrist to Floor Measurement, Average Driver Distance, and a free form commentary box for any other specifications.
+Alternatively, you can custom order either single clubs or a set, with your choice of shaft, grip, length, color etc. The custom order VT Max or Alto clubs are assembled based on input that you provide to Flynn Golf when you order, including player specs such as Boy/Girl, Age, Height, Weight, Experience Level, Swing Tempo, Hand Size (a template is provided), Wrist to Floor Measurement, Average Driver Distance, and a free form commentary box for any other specifications.
 You can even upload a swing video to help Flynn Golf with the "fitting".

 This sounds like a lot but it is actually not too technical or time consuming and when in doubt you can leave certain fields open - the only specs that are "required" are the age and size measurements.
 We have found that Mike is very responsive and will provide recommendations and ask questions where more information is needed.

 Girls will enjoy that they can select the color of their shafts for their new clubs (red, blue, pink, orange, green, or white).
 The grip colors can also be selected.
 Bags are pink/white, blue/white or silver/white.
 Kids clubs should be fun for them and the color options help.
 Flynn Golf also sells shafts with OEM adapters that can be used with any major brand driver - so for example you could buy a Ping driver and fit it with a custom shaft for your junior.

 Overall, these are high quality clubs that we highly recommend, especially if you are looking to customized girls golf clubs.
 Similar to USKids, they are great clubs for girls up until the time they are ready to transition into adult irons or to a light weight adult driver.